Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

    * `Node.js` - use the latest version your OS supports
    * `npm` - Node package manager, included with `Node.js`

-2. Install Socket Server:
+2. Install Socket Server.

    Locate the `socket-server.zip` in the `Collaboration` folder of the `alfresco-enterprise-viewer-package` zip.

-   Place the `socket-servers.zip` in the directory where the Collaboration server is to be installed, and unzip it.
+   Place the `socket-servers.zip` in the directory where the collaboration server is to be installed, and unzip it.
 This location will be known as `SOCKET_HOME`.

    This directory will now contain `server.js`, `Dockerfile`, `windows-service.js`, `package.json`, etc.